Kentico/xperience-by-kentico-sitecore-migration-tool/README.md

             <td>A custom processor can be added as a new element under <code>&lt;umt.ExtractContent&gt;</code>.
 Processors run in the same order as they are listed in the config file. </td>
         </tr>
         <tr>
-            <td rowspan="5">&lt;umt&gt;</td>
+            <td rowspan="7">&lt;umt&gt;</td>
             <td>&lt;channelMapping&gt;</td>
             <td>List of channels that will be available for selection when running an export.
-Each channel has a list of attributes corresponding to [channel fields in Xperience by Kentico](https://docs.xperience.io/xp/developers-and-admins/configuration/website-channel-management)</td>
+Each channel has a list of attributes corresponding to <a href="https://docs.xperience.io/xp/developers-and-admins/configuration/website-channel-management" target="_blank">channel fields in Xperience by Kentico</a></td>
             <td>Channel is a required field as it will be used for linking content types and content items to it.</code></td>
         </tr>
         <tr>